Raising and Caring for our Fresh Chicken

 First Few Weeks

-The life span of a cornish cross is six to eight weeks.
+The life span of a cornish cross is eight to ten weeks.
 Our chickens will be housed in a safe heated brooder area until they gain their feathers.
 Once they can take care of themselves, the chickens will be moved to the pasture, typically around three to four weeks old, depending on the weather.

 Growing on Pasture